-Our men and women in uniform put their lives on the line every day, so that we may continue to call this country the land of the free and the home of the brave.
+Nearly 40,000 veterans call Ohio’s Fifth District home, and I am honored to serve each and every one of them – including their families – in the United States Congress.
+Our men and women in uniform put their lives on the line every day so we may continue to call this country the land of the free and the home of the brave.
 It is our duty, as Americans, to support them upon their return home.

 In an effort to uphold our promise to our nation's heroes, I have worked diligently with my colleagues in the U.S. House of Representatives on a number of efforts to ensure our veterans are receiving the care they need and the benefits they’ve earned.
-Below is a list of some of the veterans legislation passed by the House:
+Below is a list of some of the veterans-related legislation I have advanced in Congress:

 - H.R.
 3644, the Addressing Care Timelines (ACT) for Veterans Act: Provides the VA Secretary with additional authorities to allow veterans an additional 24-hour period, at minimum, to notify the VA when receiving care at a non-VA facility.
 This additional time-period will allow for flexibility if a veteran needs additional time to recover from a severe medical condition or if they are experiencing other challenges.